 Documentation

-Deploy MCP servers
+Deploy MCP servers#

 Use the kmcp controller to automatically spin up your MCP server in a Kubernetes environment.

-Deploy the MCP server
+Deploy the MCP server#

 1. Build a Docker image for your MCP server and load it to your kind cluster.
-The following command assumes that your kind cluster is named kind.

 kmcp build --project-dir my-mcp-server -t my-mcp-server:latest --kind-load-cluster kind